kevinkcan/Introduction-to-data-mining/QA1. Introduction to Python/readme.md

 # Goal #
-> Follow the same style of <a href="http://www.cse.msu.edu/~ptan/dmbook/tutorials/tutorial1/tutorial1.html" target="_new">Module 1: Introduction to Python</a> provided by the textbook but create a module with your own examples.
+> Follow the same style of <a href="http://www.cse.msu.edu/~ptan/dmbook/tutorials/tutorial1/tutorial1.html" target="_blank"> Module 1: Introduction to Python </a> provided by the textbook but create a module with your own examples.

 # Scope: three items #
 1. Compound Data Types